-THE OFFERING Common stock offered by us \$100,000,000 of shares of common stock Common stock to be outstanding after this offering 27,753,834 Shares Underwriters' option to purchase additional shares Up to \$15,000,000 of shares of common stock.
-The prospectus. underwriters can exercise this option at any time within 30 days from the date of this Use of proceeds We estimate that we will receive net proceeds from the sale of shares of our common stock in this offering of approximately \$93.5 million, or \$107.6 million if the underwriters fully exercise their option to purchase additional shares, assuming a public offering price of \$51.41 per share, which was the last reported sale price of our common stock on The NASDAQ Global Market on April 10, 2015, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+THE OFFERING Common stock offered by us 2,285,714 shares Common stock to be outstanding after this offering 28,094,402 shares Underwriters' option to purchase additional shares We have granted the underwriters an option to purchase a maximum of 342,857 additional shares of common stock.
+The underwriters can exercise this option at any time within 30 days from the date of this prospectus.
+Use of proceeds We estimate that we will receive net proceeds from the sale of shares of our common stock in this offering of approximately \$112.3 million, or \$129.2 million if the underwriters fully exercise their option to purchase additional shares, based on a public offering price of \$52.50 per share, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds from this offering (i) to fund the planned Phase 3 development of SAGE-547 for SRSE and costs associated with initial NDA preparatory work, (ii) to fund Phase 1 development activities for SAGE-217, and the remaining proceeds to fund new and ongoing research and development activities, early planning and pre-launch investments in commercial infrastructure, working capital and other general corporate purposes.
 See "Use of Proceeds" for additional information.
 Risk factors You should read carefully "Risk Factors" beginning on page 11 and other information included in this prospectus for a discussion of factors that you should consider before deciding to invest in shares of our common stock.
-The NASDAQ Global Market symbol "SAGE"

-The number of shares of common stock to be outstanding after this offering is based on 25,808,688 shares of common stock outstanding as of February 28, 2015, and assumes the sale of \$100.0 million of shares of common stock at an assumed offering price of \$51.41 per share, the last reported sale price of our common stock on The NASDAQ Global Market on April 10, 2015 and includes 148,715 shares that are subject to repurchase by us and are not considered outstanding for accounting purposes until vested, and excludes:
+The NASDAQ Global Market symbol "SAGE" The number of shares of common stock to be outstanding after this offering is based on 25,808,688 shares of common stock outstanding as of February 28, 2015, and includes 148,715 shares that are subject to repurchase by us and are not considered outstanding for accounting purposes until vested, and excludes:

-- Ý 2,841,775 shares of common stock issuable upon exercise of outstanding options as of February 28, 2015 at a weighted average exercise price of \$16.58 per share; - Y 1,421,807 shares of common stock reserved for future issuance under our 2014 Stock Option and Incentive Plan as of February 28, 2015; and - Ý 282,000 shares of common stock reserved for future issuance under our 2014 Employee Stock Purchase Plan as of February 28, 2015.
+- Ÿ 2,841,775 shares of common stock issuable upon exercise of outstanding options as of February 28, 2015 at a weighted average exercise price of \$16.58 per share; - Y 1,421,807 shares of common stock reserved for future issuance under our 2014 Stock Option and Incentive Plan as of February 28, 2015; and - Ÿ 282,000 shares of common stock reserved for future issuance under our 2014 Employee Stock Purchase Plan as of February 28, 2015.

-- Except as otherwise indicated, all information in this prospectus assumes or gives effect to: - $\ddot{\mathrm{Y}}~$ no exercise of the outstanding options described above; and - $\ddot{Y}$ no exercise by the underwriters of their option to purchase additional shares of our common stock in this offering.
+- Except as otherwise indicated, all information in this prospectus assumes or gives effect to: - $\ddot{\mathrm{Y}}~$ no exercise of the outstanding options described above; and - Ÿ no exercise by the underwriters of their option to purchase up to an additional 342,857 shares of our common stock in this offering.